-- What would each person like their life to look like? - Reflect on what worked in the past and preferences. - Homeless Crisis may limit person's ability to think long term - start small - Let people dream a bit what is their ideal, what do they have now, what would they accept - Frame questions as goal statements how much money will you need in housing - - Identify what is negotiable and what is not - See options available as step towards goal - Ask what they hope to get by achieving goal so that......
+- What would each person like their life to look like? - Reflect on what worked in the past and preferences. - Homeless Crisis may limit person's ability to think long term start small - Engage in Housing Problem Solving - Let people dream a bit what is their ideal, what do they have now, what would they accept - Frame questions as goal statements how much money will you need in housing - - Identify what is negotiable and what is not - See options available as step towards goal - Ask what they hope to get by achieving goal so that......